devkimchi/aspir8-from-scratch/README.md

 > - It uses both [AWS Console](https://console.aws.amazon.com/) and [AWS CLI](https://aws.amazon.com/cli/) to provision resources to AWS.
 > - It uses the Root account for this demo purpose only.
 You should use the IAM user with the least privilege.

 1. Set environment variables.
-Make sure that you use the closest or preferred location for provisioning resources (eg. `koreacentral`).
+Make sure that you use the closest or preferred location for provisioning resources (eg. `ap-northeast-2`).

     ```bash
     # Bash